Many thanks for booking onto a course with Hepworth Adventures Ltd

-When you complete the booking form below, you will receive an email with details of how to pay the deposit or full amount.
+When you complete the booking form below, you will receive an email with details of how to pay.

 You must make sure you are happy with the terms and conditions below.
 They are simple and they are designed to be fair to you and to us.
 I do stick to them for all cancellations, so please read them properly now to avoid awkward emails in the future -this is much better for everyone.

 - All deposits are non-refundable & non transferable.